◀ Back to all policies

 We have a key role to play in providing a safe environment for tamariki, free from physical, emotional, verbal or sexual abuse and also supporting whānau to protect their tamariki.

 If we believe a tamaiti is in immediate danger, our kaiako will discuss this with the Manager or a Team leader, and they will phone New Zealand Police on 111.
+All kaiako are informed that anyone can report tamaiti abuse.

 If we are concerned about the wellbeing of a tamaiti, or want to discuss, report, or refer a concern, our kaiako will tell the Manager who will contact Oranga Tamariki: